Best holiday destinations

 Crete is the biggest island in Greece, but away from the busy resorts it still offers many untouched fishing villages and boutique hotels in remote rural locations.
 You could splash out on a stay at the stylish Daios Cove or enjoy the privacy of renting a villa at Pendamodi.
 If you want more detail, check out these extensive holiday ideas for Greece.

 You can’t really go wrong with Italy.
-The much overlooked region of Le Marche has fabulous countryside and charming villas to rent.
-Another option is to go south to Puglia where you can could sleep in a luxury masseria or a traditional trullo with private pool.
+Discover art treasures and rolling hills by renting a villa in Tuscany or go south to Puglia where you can could sleep in a luxury masseria or a traditional trullo with private pool.
 If you want classic style, try the Amalfi Coast.

 Unfortunately, a lot of the Italian mainland has inferior beaches.
 But that’s definitely not the case on the islands of Sicily and Sardinia where you’ll find long stretches of sparkling white sand.
 Sardinia, in particular, has beaches to match those in the Caribbean.
 Try Forte Village in Sardinia and the Verdura Golf & Spa Resort in Sicily.

 Spain is one of Europe’s great beach destinations.
 I particularly like the coast of Catalonia because you have pretty coves, along with authentic fishing villages and a backdrop of mountains.
 However, if you are looking for long stretches of sandy dunes, you should head way down south to the Costa de la Luz.
 Most visitors make the mistake of overlooking Northern Spain.
-That’s a mistake, because this region offers unspoilt beaches, historic towns, mountains, rivers, rolling countryside and low prices.
-On the other hand, the season is relatively short.
-You may want to avoid early spring or late autumn.
+This unspoilt region offers wild beaches, historic towns, mountains, rivers, rolling countryside and low prices.
+If you’re in search of the “real Spain”, you could try a self-drive tour of Extremadura, home of jamon iberico.